ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsubsection{Implementation Details}

-We conduct our experiments using the PyTorch deep learning framework on four NVIDIA Tesla A100 GPUs.
-The following are the specific parameter configurations for the three training stages:
+All experiments are conducted using the PyTorch framework equipped with four NVIDIA Tesla A100 GPUs.
+The specific configurations for each of the three training stages are detailed as follows:

 Stage 1: Image-Text Alignment Pre-training.
-In this stage, we only train the Image Encoder using the Adam optimizer, with the learning rate decreasing from 1e-4 to 1e-6 over the course of training.
+In this stage, we only train the image-level MLP projector within the Image Encoder using the Adam optimizer.
+The learning rate is linearly decayed from 1e-4 to 1e-6 over the course of training.
 This stage is conducted for one epoch with a batch size of 8.

 Stage 2: Mask-Text Alignment Pre-training.
-During this stage, we integrate a Mask-Aware Forgery Extractor into our training pipeline.
-Input images are resized to $336\times 336$ pixels.
-The backbone network of the FL-Expert is the CLIP ViT-B/16 \cite{CLIPradford2021learning}.
-The object-agnostic learnable word embeddings with the token $[object-p]$ and $[object-n]$ are set to a length of 12.
-Multi-scale feature extraction is performed from blocks [4,8,12,16] within the CLIP ViT framework.
-This stage involves training for five epochs with a batch size of 8.
+This stage incorporates the Mask-Aware Forgery Extractor into the training pipeline.
+Input images are resized to $336 \times 336$ pixels.
+The backbone of the FL-Expert is the CLIP ViT-B/16 \cite{CLIPradford2021learning}.
+Object-agnostic learnable word embeddings, corresponding to the tokens $[object-p]$ and $[object-n]$, are set to a dimensionality of 12.
+Multi-scale features are extracted from transformer blocks \{4, 8, 12, 16\} within the CLIP ViT architecture.
+This stage is trained for five epochs with a batch size of 8.

 Stage 3: Task-Specific Instruction Tuning.
-We employ Vicuna-7B \cite{vicuna} as the inference LLM, and fine-tune the Mask-Aware Forgery Extractor and the LLM.
-The learning rate is reduced to 2e-5, and the batch size is increased to 32.
-We perform training over one epoch, using the AdamW optimizer and employing a cosine annealing scheduler.
-The maximum sequence length is set to 2048 tokens.
+For this stage, Vicuna-7B \cite{vicuna} serves as the inference LLM.
+The Mask-Aware Forgery Extractor and the LLM are jointly fine-tuned.
+The learning rate is set to 2e-5, and the batch size is increased to 32.
+Optimization is performed using AdamW with a cosine annealing scheduler over a single epoch.
+The maximum input sequence length for the LLM is configured to 2048 tokens.